Firmino back from injury for Liverpool at Arsenal

-Liverpool will welcome Roberto Firmino back from injury for Saturday's key Premier League match against Arsenal.

-Firmino has been out of action for a month due to a knee injury, last playing in the home defeat against Chelsea on March 3.
+Firmino has been out of action for a month because of a knee injury, playing most recently in the home defeat against Chelsea on 4 March (AEDT).

-The champions sit seventh going into the away clash with Arsenal, five points adrift of the top four, though they hope a win at Wolves prior to the international break will prove a turning point after a miserable run of results.
+The champion sits seventh going into the away clash with Arsenal, five points adrift of the top four, though it hopes a win at Wolverhampton Wanderers prior to the international break will prove a turning point after a miserable run of results.

-"Bobby [Firmino] is back," Klopp said at his pre-match news conference on Friday, when he was also asked about other injured players such as Jordan Henderson and Virgil van Dijk.
+"Bobby [Firmino] is back," Klopp said on Saturday (AEDT), and he was also asked about other injured players such as Jordan Henderson and Virgil van Dijk.

 "All the others not and I have no idea about the Euros.
 Nothing has changed.